citusdata/citus_docs/ref_arch/real_time_dashboards.rst

 .. code-block:: sql

-  -- this is run on the master
+  -- this is run on the coordinator

   CREATE TABLE http_request (
     site_id INT,